tonytvo/blog-generator/content/blog/learn-how-to-learn/index.md

   - ![brain food association](./brain-food-association.jpg)

   ## Chain Linking
+  - link things you want to remember in the chain (hydrant) and a second one (balloon) and then you tie them together using an action, the most exaggerated, unique, funny, emotional, possible. emotion + visualization + action + exaggeration
+  -
   - `balloons` tied to the red vivid `fire hydrant`.
 The balloons seemingly come from the `barrel`.
 Inside the barrel, there is a `board` that closely resembles the shape of a `diamond`.
 The diamond drops on `Sir lancelot` head.
 He is then rushed to emergency in a `mask`.
 The `mask` as it turns out is dirty that it needs to be cleaned with `toothpaste`.
 The leftover toothpaste is thrown away and now stuck at the `sign` outside the `bar`
   ## Peg memory method
   - With the sun list, we now have 20 pegs.